japila-books/spark-sql-internals/docs/spark-sql-CacheManager.md

 spark.sharedState.cacheManager
 ----

-NOTE: A Spark developer can use `CacheManager` to cache ``Dataset``s using link:spark-sql-caching-and-persistence.adoc#cache[cache] or link:spark-sql-caching-and-persistence.adoc#persist[persist] operators.
+NOTE: A Spark developer can use `CacheManager` to cache ``Dataset``s using spark-sql-caching-and-persistence.md#cache[cache] or spark-sql-caching-and-persistence.md#persist[persist] operators.

-`CacheManager` uses the <<cachedData, cachedData>> internal registry to manage cached structured queries and their link:spark-sql-LogicalPlan-InMemoryRelation.adoc[InMemoryRelation] cached representation.
+`CacheManager` uses the <<cachedData, cachedData>> internal registry to manage cached structured queries and their spark-sql-LogicalPlan-InMemoryRelation.md[InMemoryRelation] cached representation.

 `CacheManager` <<isEmpty, can be empty>>.

 [[CachedData]]
 [[plan]]
 [[cachedRepresentation]]
-`CacheManager` uses `CachedData` data structure for managing <<cachedData, cached structured queries>> with the <<spark-sql-LogicalPlan.adoc#, LogicalPlan>> (of a structured query) and a corresponding <<spark-sql-LogicalPlan-InMemoryRelation.adoc#, InMemoryRelation>> leaf logical operator.
+`CacheManager` uses `CachedData` data structure for managing <<cachedData, cached structured queries>> with the <<spark-sql-LogicalPlan.md#, LogicalPlan>> (of a structured query) and a corresponding <<spark-sql-LogicalPlan-InMemoryRelation.md#, InMemoryRelation>> leaf logical operator.

 [[logging]]
 [TIP]